d2l-ai/d2l-en/chapter_optimization/convexity.md

 $$\lambda \cdot a + (1-\lambda) \cdot b \in X \text{ whenever } a, b \in X.$$

 This sounds a bit abstract.
 Consider the picture below.
-The first set isn't convex since there are line segments that are not contained in it.
+The first set is not convex since there are line segments that are not contained in it.
 The other two sets suffer no such problem.

 ![Three shapes, the left one is nonconvex, the others are convex](../img/pacman.svg)

-Definitions on their own aren't particularly useful unless you can do something with them.
+Definitions on their own are not particularly useful unless you can do something with them.
 In this case we can look at unions and intersections.
 Assume that $X$ and $Y$ are convex sets.
 Then $X \cap Y$ is also convex.
 To see this, consider any $a, b \in X \cap Y$.
 Since $X$ and $Y$ are convex, the line segments connecting $a$ and $b$ are contained in both $X$ and $Y$.
 Given that, they also need to be contained in $X \cap Y$, thus proving our first theorem.

 ![The intersection between two convex sets is convex](../img/convex-intersect.svg)

 We can strengthen this result with little effort: given convex sets $X_i$, their intersection $\cap_{i} X_i$ is convex.
 To see that the converse is not true, consider two disjoint sets $X \cap Y = \emptyset$.
 Now pick $a \in X$ and $b \in Y$.
 The line segment connecting $a$ and $b$ needs to contain some part that is neither in $X$ nor $Y$, since we assumed that $X \cap Y = \emptyset$.
-Hence the line segment isn't in $X \cup Y$ either, thus proving that in general unions of convex sets need not be convex.
+Hence the line segment is not in $X \cup Y$ either, thus proving that in general unions of convex sets need not be convex.

 ![The union of two convex sets need not be convex](../img/nonconvex.svg)